pickettbd/meryl/documentation/source/quick-start.rst

 EC931.
 Histograms from the other two genomes show either no high copy repeat (Escherichia coli SCEC020022, `sc.meryl`) or a potential 64 copy repeat (Escherichia coli MSB1_4I-sc-2280412, `ms.meryl`).
-Let's now extract those kmers and see where they are on the genomes.
+Let's now extract those k-mers and see where they are on the genomes.

 .. code-block:: none
   :caption: Extracting high-value k-mers.